Trial of Oscar Pistorius: Psychiatric assessment

 Eventually, Nel requested a mental health assessment which was conducted by psychiatrist Merryll Vorster.
 She concluded that Pistorius had an anxiety disorder stemming from his childhood.
 His parents separated when he was six and his father was hardly ever around.
-His mother was so anxious, she slept with a firearm under her pillow.
-She died in 2002 which meant Pistorius lost an "emotional attachment figure".
+His mother was so anxious that she slept with a firearm under her pillow.
+She died in 2002, which meant Pistorius lost an "emotional attachment figure".
 Given his disability, Vorster argued that Pistorius was more likely to respond to any threat with "fight" rather than "flight".
-The evaluation also found that Pistorius was not mentally incapacitated to the extent where he could not tell right from wrong, though it did say that he currently suffered post-traumatic stress disorder, and would need continuing psychiatric care or he could become suicidal.
+The evaluation also found that Pistorius was not mentally incapacitated to the extent where he could not tell right from wrong, although it said that he was suffering from a post-traumatic stress disorder and would need continuing psychiatric care or he could become suicidal.

-On 30 June, the surgeon who amputated Pistorius' legs when he was only eleven months old, Gerald Versfeld agreed, that he would be "severely impaired in a dangerous situation, and would be unable to flee if on his stumps".
+On 30 June, Gerald Versfeld, the surgeon who amputated Pistorius' legs when he was eleven months old, agreed that he would be "severely impaired in a dangerous situation, and would be unable to flee if on his stumps".